 Follow the track down through a cleft on to the boardwalk, which winds around through the mangroves before crossing Cockle Creek on a suspension bridge.
 Continue along the path into Bobbin Head, where there are toilets, shelters, barbeques and picnic tables, as well as two cafes/kiosks.

-At the main road, turn left and walk up alongside the road past the Bobbin Inn and Visitors Centre to the signposted turnoff to the Birrawanna Track.
-Leave the road at the first sharp right hand bend, and climb up the steep stairs to the ridge.
+At the main road, turn left and walk for 150m up the road past the Bobbin Inn and Visitors Centre to the signposted turnoff to the Birrawanna Track.
+Leave the road and climb up the steep stairs to the ridge.
 At the top of the ridge, a vague track heads off right towards what is probably the Cockle Creek Lookout, but the track is unmarked, tends to peter out, and the views are somewhat underwhelming.
 Continue along the track to a junction near a large building, the NPWS regional office, where the Birrawanna Track heads off to the left.

 Continue straight ahead through the car park for the regional office, cross over the road and pick up the track that leads down to Apple Tree Bay from the left hand end of the clearing.
 At the road at the bottom turn left and walk 100m down the road to Apple Tree Bay, where there is a kiosk, probably only open weekends, toilets and a few picnic tables.
 Head across the bay to the footbridge.
 Turn right and follow the track along the foreshore.
 A little way along the track splits and then rejoins itself.
 Another 10 minutes or so, a set of stairs and a sign mark the start of the Mt Kuring-gai Track.
 Turn left, and follow the track as it zigzags up the hill.
 A small platform most of the way up to the ridge provides some views and a spot to catch your breath if need be.
 The track soon reaches the ridge top and heads along through mostly open forest.